honeyhiveai/cookbook/observability-tutorial-ts/README.md

 - `package.json`: Node.js package configuration file
 - `README.md`: This file, containing instructions and explanations
 - `.env`: File for storing environment variables (not included in repository)
+- `Dockerfile`: Configuration file for building a Docker image (if using Docker)

 ## Notes